ravialdy/llama2-javanese/README.md

 1. Translate well-known english instruct datasets into javanase language (basa Jawa).
 2. Finetune LLaMA-2 to become chatbot that is fully suitable with basa Jawa.
-3. Utilize latest tools, such as DeepSpeed, TRL, and LORA PEFT to enable fast and efficient finetuning.
-4. Enable Multi-GPUs training to further improve the speed.
+3. Utilize latest tools, such as DeepSpeed, TRL, and LORA PEFT to enable fast and efficient multi-GPUs training to further improve the speed.
-5. Finetune LLaMA-2 based on the translated instruct javanese from Huggingface.
+4. Finetune LLaMA-2 based on the translated instruct javanese from Huggingface.
-6. Simple deployment of finetuned LLaMA-2 model with Flask.
+5. Simple deployment of finetuned LLaMA-2 model with Flask*.

 ## 📘 Using This Repo